We’re an affiliate

 Electrical work can be tricky so make sure you know what you are doing before you start this DIY project and make sure you have an understanding of soldering.
 Next, you will need to solder the wires to the light kit and toggle switch.

-It is recommended to use heat-shrink tubing to be extra safe and help against accidental wetness.
+It is recommended to use heat-shrink tubing [Amazon Link] to be extra safe and help against accidental wetness.

 “After we got the speed handled he decided to add some lights to it and picked out blue underglows, green interior lights, and multi-color headlights with red taillights.
 The underglows and interior greens are LED strips.
 The headlight & taillight LEDs are individual LEDs, wired together beneath the light housing.”